-During the first five class days of the semester, students may either add or drop a course; during the sixth class day, students may only add courses.
+During the first six class days of the semester, students may either add or drop a course.
 Although students may make changes to their schedule during the Add/Drop period without the approval of their advisor, they should confer with their advisor when making changes that affect their progress towards graduation or fulfillment of their major requirements.